michabbb/sdk-ebay-rest-marketing/docs/Api/KeywordApi.md

-<span class=\"tablenote\"><b>Note:</b> This method is only available for select partners who have been approved for the eBay Promoted Listings Advanced (PLA) program.
-For information about how to request access to this program, refer to <a href=\"/api-docs/sell/static/marketing/pl-verify-eligibility.html#access-requests \" target=\"_blank \"> Promoted Listings Advanced Access Requests</a> in the Promoted Listings Playbook.
-To determine if a seller qualifies for PLA, use the <a href=\"/api-docs/sell/account/resources/advertising_eligibility/methods/getAdvertisingEligibility \" target=\"_blank \">getAdvertisingEligibility</a> method in Account API.</span><br />This method can be used to retrieve all of the keywords for ad groups in PLA campaigns that use the Cost Per Click (CPC) funding model.<br /><br />In the request, specify the <b>campaign_id</b> as a path parameter.
+<span class=\"tablenote\"><b>Note:</b> This method is only available for select partners who have been approved for the eBay priority strategy program.
+For information about how to request access to this program, refer to <a href=\"/api-docs/sell/static/marketing/pl-verify-eligibility.html#access-requests \" target=\"_blank \"> Priority Strategy Access Requests</a> in the Promoted Listings Playbook.
+To determine if a seller qualifies for priority strategy, use the <a href=\"/api-docs/sell/account/resources/advertising_eligibility/methods/getAdvertisingEligibility \" target=\"_blank \">getAdvertisingEligibility</a> method in Account API.</span><br />This method can be used to retrieve all of the keywords for ad groups in priority strategy campaigns that use the Cost Per Click (CPC) funding model.<br /><br />In the request, specify the <b>campaign_id</b> as a path parameter.
 If one or more <b>ad_group_ids</b> are passed in the request body, the keywords for those ad groups will be returned.
 If <b>ad_group_ids</b> are not passed in the response body, the call will return all the keywords in the campaign.<br /><br />Call the <a href=\"/api-docs/sell/marketing/resources/campaign/methods/getCampaigns\">getCampaigns</a> method to retrieve a list of current campaign IDs for a seller.

 ### Example